 For social landlords, this means there is no need to employ staff to book in the services and checks, and to liaise with the tenants or engineers to carry out the work.

 And as social landlords are legally obliged to make three attempts to organise a maintenance visit with a tenant before they have a right to enter, this saves substantial administration costs and wasted visits.

 With a highly energy-efficient combination of ground source heat pumps and thermal batteries, residents can benefit from energy savings of up to £300 per year.

 6. Reducing carbon footprint

-Heat batteries are four times more energy efficient than hot water cylinders, so every apartment is playing an important role in reducing the carbon footprint of the overall development.
+Heat batteries are up to four times more energy efficient than hot water cylinders, so every apartment is playing an important role in reducing the carbon footprint of the overall development.
 Core 364 is estimated to have a carbon saving of -70%, approximately 420 tonnes per year.